Private dance lessons are the most efficient one-on-one learning experience.

 The answer is “Yes!” and you don’t have to be a professional to participate.

-There are three primary types of competitions that allow dancers of every level to compete according to their abilities:
+Three primary types of competitions allow dancers of every level to compete according to their abilities:

 Amateur